coolnikitav/NikitaNotebook/engineering/lc3-controller-project1/README.md

 ## Description
 This project is inspired by NC State's ECE 745 course: ASIC Verification.
 The first of the course is designing and verifying a simple version of the LC-3 controller.

+LC-3 is a simple computer architecture with the following characteristics:
+- 16-bit architecture
+- Fixed instruction length
+- 15 instructions
+- 8 general purpose registers

 List of the simplifications compared to the full LC-3:
 - Only operates on the following instructions: ADD, NOT, AND, LEA.
 - All instructions take 5 clock cycles.